haru235/ai-chatbot/README.md

-# Firebase Chat Application
+# ConvoCraft

-This project is a real-time chat application built with Next.js, React, and Firebase.
+This project is a real-time chat application built with Next.js, React, Firebase, and Supabase.
 It features user authentication, real-time messaging, and streaming responses from an AI assistant.

 ## Features